13 Awesome Hiking Groups and Hiking Challenges to Encourage You on Your Hiking Adventures + Additional Hiking Club Resources

 Find out more about the 365 Mile Challenge here!

 This challenge focuses on small efforts that, over time, have big results and help create healthy habits to benefit your mind, body, and soul.
 This challenge has an online community to support each other in completing the goal of moving a mile every day.
-All you have to do is register, join the Facebook group, and start moving.
+All you have to do is register, get the app, join the Facebook group, and start moving.
 If you complete the challenge, you get a patch to commemorate your achievement.

 hiking groups & communities